 Gargoyle turn to stone near pixies

-Lastly, we took the game to a convention called Orlando iX, where we featured the game at an indie booth to a positive reception.
+We took the game to a convention called Orlando iX, where we were featured at an indie booth to a positive reception.
 We used this opportunity to gather feedback to be implemented later, and built credibility among future peers for the development of MasterKey.

 EoME intentionally depicts a ‘lighter’ interpretation of the Powerless theme, using cartoonish and whacky visuals to emphasize the game’s hectic tone.

 I was constantly in communication with the Art Lead to help define and drive alignment on the games visuals, using mood boards and references from other games.